China Dream Trip 2014: UPDATED - 60 PHOTOS

 Dream Tripper Stories: "I stripped naked atop Mt.
 Hua to dance with Dragons!"

 TESTIMONIALS from earlier CHINA DREAM TRIPS

-OH Michael, I have the most beautiful memories from China….so many great moments, what a great trip.
+I have the most beautiful memories from China….so many great moments, what an incredible trip.
 I've been reading The Power of Now.
 I can say that if I've ever have been in the NOW, in peace, in deep connection with nature, it was the magical Chi of China that got me there.
 Those moments and memories makes all my daily hassles worth it.
-Thank you for showing the Way to capture this deep chi from China, thank you for bringing me there … Love you Michael.
-You've created with God 's and Lao Tzi's help a great life which I was so fortunate to share for a few weeks.
-Know that you are in my living room at least couple of days a week…. at least on your inspiring qigong videos!
+Thank you for showing the Way to capture this deep chi from China!
+Thank you for bringing me there … Love you Michael.
+You've created with God 's and Lao Tzu's help a great life which I was so fortunate to share for a few weeks.
+Know that you are in my living room at least couple of days a week…. at least on your inspiring qigong videos! - P.V., Florida

 "This was my 2nd Dream Trip.
 I didn't want to leave China (maybe next time I won't).
 The rhythm of travel and the energy of China, the succession of encounters that keeps us on our toes, reminds me that it's fun, that life is play, I don't need to take myself so seriously.
 I feel acutely in the present moment as the road unfolds the energies of the earth and its sacred places.